Medical Plaza North

 Lose weight…feel great!

-At Regional West, we offer four options for weight loss surgery.
+At Regional West, we offer four options for weight loss surgery, in addition to conversions and complex revisions.
 Your surgeon will help you decide which type of surgery would be best for you, based on your health, and your personal weight loss goals.

 Lap band surgery is a minimally invasive, reversible procedure that decreases the size of the stomach to reduce food intake.
 An adjustable silicone band is placed on the upper portion of the stomach through minimally invasive surgery.
 Later, it can be tightened to restrict the size of the stomach by adding saline to fill the band.
 The tightening procedure is done at the surgeon’s clinic.
 When the band is tightened, it presses on the nerves to decrease appetite and further restrict the amount of food that can be eaten.
 The average weight loss for this procedure is 60% of excess body weight.